 Lincolnshire County Council is developing a new strategy for special education.
 They give it the title: Building Communities of Specialist Provision for Children and Young People with Special Educational Needs and Disabilities in Lincolnshire.
 The Lincolnshire Parent Carer Forum has dedicated a section of their website specifically to these developments.
 Click icon to find out about it.

 The All Party Parliamentary Group on Autism has produced a report.
 The Click icon to see the Special Needs Jungle’s (SNJ) take.
 The SNJ is a parent led group.
-See SEN Information for more about them.
+See our SEN Information page for more about them.

 Autistic teenager creates artificial intelligence but ‘can’t get school place’.
 It took Kari Lawler only a week to build her own virtual assistant, which operates on the same lines as Apple’s Siri and Amazon’s Alexa.
 It’s incredible when you consider what the large technology companies have spent on producing something not very different to what Kari has managed to achieve in such a short space of time.
 Her parents have not yet been able to get a school place for her since she was diagnosed and finished at primary school.